kdshea/SEI-Project-1-Tetris/README.md

 * x Check for full rows and clearing them
 * x Change score and line count
-* x High scores
+* x High scores local storage

+* x Rearrange arrays of piece into objects

-* Rotate:
+* x Rotate:
-  * keep track of number of rotations
+  * x keep track of number of rotations
-  * select array of new rotation
+  * x select array of new rotation
-  * checkEdges
+  * x checkEdges

-  * movePiece
+* x Fix bugs in row clearing
+* x If clearing multiple rows, move cells above down the appropriate number of rows

+# Day 6 Wednesday July 20

+* Fix edge behavior for rotations on right side

+* Fix bug filling top row where new shape overlaps with previous

+* Work on high scores to use input from name span and to have more than 1 name and high score pair stored

 * Speed up fallInterval after clearing rows

 * Work on CSS styling, sounds, graphics

 * Function to rotate counterclockwise
   * possibly subtract from rotation count to go backwards in rotation arrays?

 * Ghost piece showing where current piece will land

 * Small grid to the right to display the upcoming piece that is not yet in play

-# Day 6 Wednesday July 20

 # Day 7 Thursday July 21